Authoring PipelineRun

 if the PR is open the condition then return true and the shell script see this as a valid boolean.

-Headers from the payload body can be accessed from the headers keyword, for example
+Headers from the payload body can be accessed from the headers keyword, note that headers are case sensitive, for example this will show the GitHub event type for a GitHub event:

 and then you can do the same conditional or access as described above for the body keyword.